-To provoke a sharper focus, editors and readers typically ask, so what?
+To provoke a sharper focus, editors might ask, “So what?”
 As in, so what if people feel bad and sad about climate change?
 So what if kids in special education classrooms don’t receive comprehensive sex education?
 So what if our genes matter more—but also much less—than we typically assume?

 The order of operations for writing a book doesn’t always proceed logically.
-Consequently, writers (and especially writers who write out of an academic tradition), offer subtle and complicated answers to questions that haven’t actually been articulated.
+For instance, writers–especially those writing out of an academic tradition–might create manuscripts that offer subtle and complicated answers, but the answers apply to questions that haven’t actually been articulated.

 This frequently results in an obliqueness—what I above refer to as a diffuseness—that generate questions about viability and fit.